 Tennessee keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Registered Agent Change form, fill it out, and submit it to the Secretary of State.
 Alternatively, you can submit it online, but there’s an additional convenience fee.
 The base filing fee is $20.
 For more information on how to change your registered agent in Tennessee, look here.

 How does the Tennessee registered agent resignation process work?

-If your registered agent chooses to resign and no longer serve as your agent, they will notify you and the Secretary of State by filing a Statement of Resignation form for your entity type (along with a $20 fee).
+If your registered agent chooses to resign and no longer serves as your agent, they will notify you and the Secretary of State by filing a Statement of Change of Registered Agent/Office by Entity or Agent form for your entity type (along with a $20 fee).
 This registration does not become effective until 31 days after the filing date; during that time you should find a replacement agent to stay compliant.

 How much does it cost to change my Tennessee registered agent?

 As long as you file your forms in a timely fashion (and, as a result, ensure that there is no lapse in your registered agent coverage), you won’t incur any additional penalties or fees.
 That keeps your filing fee at just $20, plus a convenience fee if you file online.